 Four common features

 1. Direct blow to head not required.
-A concussion may be caused by either by a direct blow to the head, face, neck, or elsewhere on the body with a force transmitted to the head.
+SRC may be caused either by a direct blow to the head, face, neck, or elsewhere on the body with an impulsive force transmitted to the head.

 2. Rapid onset and gradual resolution of symptoms.
-A concussion typically results in the rapid onset of short-lived impairment of neurological functions that resolve spontaneously.
+SRC typically results in the rapid onset of short-lived impairment of neurological function that resolves spontaneously.
 However, in some cases, symptoms and signs may evolve of a number of minutes to hours.

 4. Loss of consciousness not required.
-Concussion results in a graded set of clinical symptoms that may or may not involve loss of consciousness.
-Resolution of the clinical and cognitive symptoms typically follow a sequential course.
+Concussion results in a range of clinical signs and symptoms that may or may not involve loss of consciousness.
+Resolution of the clinical and cognitive features typically follows a sequential course.
 However, it is important to note that in some cases symptoms may be prolonged.

 1. McCrory P, et al. Consensus statement on concussion in sport: the 4th International Conference on Concussion in Sport held in Zurich, November 2012.
 Br J Sports Med 2013;47:250-258.